Bookmark saved

 A secondary corridor branched off from the main basement hall, leading to a reinforced door that the caterer had thankfully not discovered.
 Andrew punched in the access code and slipped inside.

 The room beyond had been designed to look like a child's bedroom—blue walls, a bookshelf stocked with age-appropriate novels, a desk with colored pencils and drawing paper.
 UV lights provided a semblance of natural daylight.
 The only thing missing was a window.
-The air hung thick with the sterile tang of antiseptic and the faint metallic scent from medical equipment humming softly in the corner—smells that no amount of cheerful wallpaper could disguise.
+Antiseptic and stale recycled air—no amount of cheerful wallpaper could drive out either smell.

 Jason Blake sat on the edge of his bed, a half-finished drawing abandoned on his lap.
 He looked up when Andrew entered, and his small hands clenched into fists.